 Since these are necessities, you won’t be able to simply cut these expenses out.
 That doesn’t mean you can’t lower them, however.

-Firstly, list out your necessary monthly expenses.
+Firstly, list your necessary monthly expenses.
 Secondly, go through the list and make notes on which expenses are negotiable or adjustable.

 Utilities and energy costs are other places to save money each month.
 You can lower your utility bill by making your home more efficient.
 Some ideas to cut energy costs include:

-- Opening curtains to let the sunlight heat your home.
+• Opening curtains to let the sunlight heat your home.

-- Sealing cracks in windows and exterior doors.
+• Sealing cracks in windows and exterior doors.

-- Using cold water to wash clothes and taking shorter hot showers.
+• Using cold water to wash clothes and taking shorter hot showers.

 5. Look for small savings